JonDotsoy/ogulp/README.md

 A new command line to gulp that allow node flags as `ogulp --harmony-async-await mytask`.

+### With babel
+No more `gulpfile.babel.js`.
+Now use transform with require.

+    $ ogulp -r babel-register build

 ## Other example

     $ ogulp --use_strict
     $ ogulp --harmony-async-await
     $ ogulp --trace-deprecation